 Working with Newsweek International and a Hong Kong partner, Shank helped establish Newsweek Select, the Chinese-language edition of Newsweek.
 As a senior editor, she trained Chinese and Western reporters, edited Chinese and English-language pieces, developed new sections, translated Chinese copy into English for the New York office’s review, and orchestrated a pan-Asian Newsweek foreign editions conference.
 During her spare time, Shank co-wrote, produced and directed the Shanghai-staged play Impulse and used proceeds to create a scholarship for Chinese women in the arts.

 During her six-year residency in China, before her years at Newsweek Select, she performed with a Chinese jazz group, recorded cartoon voices for a Japanese educational company, taught kindergarten and coached a high school girls’ basketball team.
 As Shanghai editor at Ringier AG, a Swiss media company, Shank produced the bi-weekly Shanghai City Weekend, the quarterlies Parents & Kids and Home & Office and the annual Shanghai Bar & Restaurant Guide.

 Shank, a native of Omaha, Nebraska, is a graduate of the Missouri School of Journalism.
-She lives in Brooklyn with her husband, Adam Feeney, their newborn son, Neil, and a poodle named Ernie.
+She lives in Brooklyn with her husband, Adam Feeney, their son, Neil, and a poodle named Ernie.
 She is an avid swimmer and enjoys city gardening, African dance, kickboxing, cooking and studying Spanish.